Last Updated on April 9th, 2021 4:17 p.m.

 The coronavirus vaccine has made it to Oklahoma.
-Federal regulators signed off on emergency approval of the Pfizer-BioNTech vaccine on December 11th and the Moderna vaccine on December 18th.
+Federal regulators signed off on emergency approval of the Pfizer-BioNTech vaccine on December 11th, the Moderna vaccine on December 18th and Johnson & Johnson vaccine on February 27th.
 Now, the state will carry out the plan officials have been drafting for months.

 KOSU and StateImpact have put together a living webpost below of what we know about Oklahoma’s COVID-19 vaccination plans.
 Please bookmark this page and check back regularly for updates.

 We'd like your input for this community guide!
 If you have any questions for our newsroom to look into about Oklahoma's vaccination plans text the word 'VACCINE' to the KOSU Texting Club number: 1-844-777-7719.

 There are four avenues we are watching for how the vaccine may be distributed across Oklahoma.
 Those avenues include:

 - Tribes that use Indian Health Service Clinics as their main health care provider